MrPhenomenal3110/cartService/README.md

 You will also need to have IntelliJ Idea Ultimate installed on your device.

-To run this project locally, clone this repository, open it in IntelliJ Idea Ultimate, and run the `CartServicesApplication` class.
+To run this project locally, clone this repository, open it in IntelliJ Idea Ultimate, and run the `CartServicesApplication` class ( [path](/src/main/java/org/premshah/cartservice/CartServiceApplication.java) ).

 Now you can run the project using the run icon and navigate to the [localhost:8080](http://localhost:8080) (The default port is `8080`) to see the project running.